pahowes/java-spi-demo/README.md

 ## License

-`java-spi-demo` Copyright 2018 Paul howes and is licensed under the Apache License.
+`java-spi-demo` Copyright 2018 Paul Howes and is licensed under the Apache License.